 Pursuant to Revised Missouri Statutes, Chapter 140, all lands and lots on which taxes are delinquent and unpaid are subject to sale at public auction.

-* The tax sale is held annually on the fourth Monday in August commencing at 10:00 am in the Randolph County Courthouse in Huntsville, MO.
+* The tax sale is held annually on the fourth Monday in August commencing at 10:00 am in the Randolph County Courthouse.

 * Delinquent taxes with penalty, interest and costs may be paid to the County Collector prior to the time of the tax sale.